 When you start growing your own weed, one of the first things you learn is the importance of the environment in your grow room.
 In order to grow a quality crop, you must have control over the temperature and humidity levels that your plants are exposed to throughout their life cycle.
-This means you need to have the right lighting, ventilation and watering systems, and they all need to be in sync with each other 24 hours a day.
+This means you need to have the right lighting, fans for ventilation and watering systems, and they all need to be in sync with each other 24 hours a day.
 Sound complicated?
 Don’t worry – with the right equipment, it is actually very simple and easy to maintain the perfect environment for your grow op.

 Temperature is extremely important for cannabis crops, because it sets the stage for rapid growth when you need it, and proper development of the buds.
 Cannabis plants like about the same temperature as humans, so if you are comfortable in your grow room, they probably are too.